sibie/lcs-dashboard/README.md

 * Additionally, it would be a cool feature to create a Comparision page component, that allows you to review 2 or more team/player stats against each other and compare their performances. <br />

 **Player/Team Images**
 Goes without saying, but team logos and player images would help improve the browsing experience as well.
 I toyed with the idea of picking up some images from fandom files and using them (either by URL or saving the image itself as a resource in app), but I was unsure of copyright issues so passed on that.
-Would be nice to add this in the future. <br />
+Would be nice to add this in the future.
+We could also add some custom stylings for teams/players who have noteworthy achievements that should be highlighted.<br />

 **Page and Component Styling**
 If there's ever a point where you feel that you are 100% done with your UI, then your approach is wrong.
 Developing your UI is a continuous process and you should always be looking for ways to improve the user experience based on feedback.
 I like the way the styling turned out considering the time I put into it, but the CSS could definitely be tweaked, or even enhanced with Bootstrap.
 There's a lot of cool resources out there which you can use to create more dynamic tables and pages so that would be an interesting area to research further on.